Brave Enough To Cry

 The next time I saw Jonathan he was on CNN.
-They’d started a new music program to try and get the attention of the 18 to 25 demographic: “Inside Tracks”, a pop-vid style bio doc inter-cut with sound-byte interviews with song-writers speaking over their current hits.
+They’d started a new music program to try and get the attention of the 18 to 25 demographic: “Inside Tracks”, a pop-vid style bio-doc inter-cut with sound-byte interviews with song-writers speaking over their current hits.

 Jonathan had his act together well enough to field the first few questions from CNN’s weather-girl-disguised-as-music-critic.
 Then she hit him with the killer question:

 “Jonathan, you’re a war hero [bright, encouraging smile] but your song, “Brave Enough To Cry” [cue song] is being seen as anti-war [furrowed brow, concerned look].
-What message do you have to our brave men and women overseas? [leaning forward, cocking head to side to show listening and display best profile]”
+What message do you have for our brave men and women overseas? [leaning forward, cocking head to side to show listening and display best profile]”

 The camera man must have scented blood because he went in for the full-face close-up.
 You could see the thought forming behind Jonathan’s eyes.